Skip to main content

 5. Types of inspection

 5.1.
 All providers must register any service(s) they deliver in Wales that is regulated under the 2010 Measure.
-As a result we can undertake inspections of the service pertaining to that registration.
+As a result we can undertake inspections of the service relating to that registration.
 The following sets out the different types of inspections.

 Full inspection